fizzed/font-mfizz/README.md

 Please note that you may need to tweak and simplify your .svg file for it to be properly converted into a web font.

-3. [Install the build dependencies](DEVELOPMENT.md) to compile the .svg files into a web font.
+3. Follow the steps above to setup your development environment.

 4. Add your .svg file to `src/svg`.
 The file name will become the eventual glyph name (e.g. java.svg becomes .icon-java in the css).

-5. In your shell run `java -jar blaze.jar compile server`

-6. Visit `http://localhost:8080/preview.html` in your browser

-7. Submit a pull request.
-Do NOT include any files from `dist`.
+5. Submit a pull request.

 ## License